10 tips for an epic pre wedding photo shoot in New Zealand

 Many planners and photographers can help out with becoming a one stop shop for organising other vendors, such as hair, make up, flowers, helicopter flights and transport.
 Save the hassle of trying to co-ordinate multiple vendors from abroad and work with a trusted photographer or planner to help out.

-3. Determine you locations.
+3. Determine your locations.

 Locations can sometimes works well together, while others have quite a distance between them.
 Wanaka and Queenstown work well as they’re only one hour away from each other, however Queenstown and Tekapo often need to be well planned or set over multiple days as the travel time between locations is three hours away.
 Refer to tip #2 to get recommendations on what locations will work nicely together.